AnyBody/anybody-tutorial/A_Getting_started/lesson2.rst

 The Standing Model has been set up to have its posture defined by the specification of anatomical angles in the joints.

-These specifications have been collected in one of the model files, **Mannequin.any**.
+These specifications have been collected in one of the model files, Mannequin.any.
 Scroll down your model file until you come to the point where the Mannequin.any file is included.
 Here is a step by step description: